oriandra/AKQA-Product-Page/README.md

-### Please notice the project runs on the development server which servers products.json
+### Please notice the project runs on the development server which serves products.json
 ### I wanted to simulate a real live scanario of fetching data from server.

 ### Run dev server